Zero Waste Sunscreen

 Is Sunscreen Harmful?

 What I’ve learned is, yes and no. It’s very important to protect yourself from the sun especially between 10am-4pm when the sun’s rays are the strongest.
 However, a lot of the conventional sunscreens on the market today contain nasty chemicals that we probably don’t want on our bodies.
 I did a little internet research and learned that basically there are two types of sunscreens: mineral barriers and chemical barriers.
 Chemical barrier sunscreens usually contain oxybenzone, while mineral barrier sunscreens usually contain zinc oxide or titanium dioxide.
-I learned that the Environmental Working Group considers oxybenzone a known endocrine disruptor which can interfere with hormone processes in the body.
+The Environmental Working Group considers oxybenzone a known endocrine disruptor which can interfere with hormone processes in the body.
 An endocrine disruptor is a chemical that can cause cancerous tumors, birth defects, lower sperm count, increase risk of endometriosis, and cause developmental disorders.

 I decided after researching sunscreens on my own, which I encourage you to do as well, that I wanted a more natural alternative in hopes of avoiding nasty chemicals like oxybenzone.
 I started using a mostly organic mineral based sunscreen last year which I really liked.
 However, I’ve been frustrated that although there are several good natural sunscreen options, there are not many available in non-plastic packaging.